DenisLopatin/Web-Server/README.md

     service nginx restart

 In some cases, you will need to change the file access rights that were created by the www-data (Nginx) user.
-To do this, go into the container and execute the following commands, for example, for laravel:
+To do this execute the following commands, for example, for laravel:

     chmod -R 777 vendor -R
     chmod -R 777 composer.lock

+If you have an application installed on your device, for example, MySQL, you should run the following command to connect to mysql in a docker container, not on your device:

+    mysql -uroot -h localhost -P 3306
+    mysql -uroot -h 127.0.0.1 -P 3306

+To connect to postgresql inside the container, use the following command:

+    psql -h localhost -p 5432 -U postgres --password

 ### TODO